 My heart broke that day.
-That was a little over a decade ago and I still miss the freedom that comes from running.
+I still miss the freedom that comes from running.
 I desperately searched to find that freedom in a gym.
 It’s impossible.
 I’m a girl who loves to be outdoors and the treadmills and ellipticals of this world feel like adult hamster wheels.

 Running brought my heart joy.
-Walking is what I do now, and it’s just not the same.
-I like to pretend it is, but some days, my heart feels ungrateful and bitter towards the day that radically changed my life.
+Walking is what I do now, but it’s just not the same.
+I like to pretend it is, but some days, my heart feels ungrateful and bitter towards that day that radically changed my life.

 Life can often leave us feeling defeated, that’s why we need Jesus.

-Defeat is part of the cycle of life.
-But so is victory!
+Defeat is part of the cycle of life, but so is victory!
 Life is often filled with more defeats than joys.
-And just when you think you are finally recovering from a setback, some other challenge pops up.
+And just when you think you’re finally recovering from a setback, another challenge pops up.

-It’s a choice how we face the setbacks and distractions of life.
+How we face the setbacks and distractions of life is in our control.

 For years after that initial accident, I was so focused on what was taken from me, that I missed the fact that I could still do a million other things.
-It created bitterness and anger in me that took years to process.
+It created bitterness and anger that took years to process through.

 How is it that I forgot I could do a million other things in life simply because one major area of life changed?